 Puberty Blockers & Hormones

 Puberty blockers are medications that suppress the sex hormones that are produced by the body.
 These medications may be started soon after puberty begins.
 They put puberty on pause and can prevent changes such as voice lowering, breast growth and periods.
 Effects will vary, depending on how far puberty has progressed before starting the blockers.
-Puberty blockers are fully reversible, so if your child were to stop taking them their body would continue through puberty, picking up where it left off.
+There are no known irreversible effects of puberty blockers, so if your child were to stop taking them their body would continue through puberty, picking up where it left off.
 These medications have been safely used for decades to treat children with precocious puberty, and were first used with trans youth in the 1990's.

 There are three main reasons that youth use puberty blockers.